Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It is only 16 problems, but is meant to assess your current math skills.
 Then based on how you perform, they may recommend you take their Foundations of Math course before diving in.

-Alternatively, if you do so-so on the diagnostic, and feel good about some problems but not others, then just do it as you go over the first four weeks.
-By layering it in, you can keep moving through the course and get the whole program done in under 12 weeks.
+If you do so-so on the diagnostic and feel good about some problems but not others, layer it in over the first four weeks.
+You’ll keep moving through the main course and finish in under 12 weeks.

 Whether you do the Foundations of Math course upfront, layered in, or not at all, there are two different ways to take the Manhattan course.
 There is a self-paced version of the course or a version with live classes.